cvs-health/testilo/README.md

 const [reportID, 'main competitors', trackReport] = track(tracker, summaryReport);
 ```

-The `track()` function returns an ID and an HTML tracking report that shows data for all of the results in the summary report and identifies “main competitors” as its subject.
+The `track()` function returns, as an array, an ID and an HTML tracking report that shows data for all of the results in the summary report and identifies “main competitors” as its subject.
 The invoking module can further dispose of the tracking report as needed.

 ##### By a user